Why should schools celebrate the end of the year?

 1. Reflect on the past school year

 Does your school have a yearbook?
 If not, there are many free digital solutions for you to capture students’ thoughts while compiling reflections and stories from the past school year.
-Even if your school does have a yearbook, you can create your own for your class specifically.
+Even if your school does have a yearbook, you can create your own fun end of year activities for your class specifically.

 Use a Nearpod presentation and Open-Ended Questions to have students write their contributions and post multimedia; they can include everything from images and videos to playlists.
-Alternatively, engage your students in one of these end-of-year school activities to share their favorite memories:
+Alternatively, engage your students in one of these end of the school year activities to share their favorite memories:

 Memory wheel